Aeschynomene indica: Biology

 The plant, like others of its genus, sometimes develops nodes similar to the root nodules of many other legumes, but the nodes grow on the stem in addition to the roots.
 They contain Bradyrhizobium species, nitrogen-fixing bacteria that can perform photosynthesis.
 The symbiotic bacterium Blastobacter denitroficans also inhabits the nodes.

 This species is susceptible to the plant disease anthracnose caused by the fungus Colletotrichum gloeosporioides.

 Uses

 This plant is used as green manure.
 It is not very palatable to animals but it is sometimes given as fodder.
 It can be toxic, however.
 The seeds can poison pigs, causing loss of coordination, falls, and death.
 Examination of the brain tissue of affected animals revealed swelling and hemorrhage.
-The toxic compounds in the seeds are rotenoids related to the poison rotenone.

 The pithy stems are used for floating devices, such as rafts and floats for fishing nets.
 The plant is also used as a spermicide.
 Its charcoal is made into gunpowder.

 The yellow flowers are eaten by people in Cambodia, who call the herb snaô ach' moën (snaô="edible flowers", ach' moën="chicken poo", Khmer language).